Sue Prince - Narrative Folk Artist and Map Maker

 We perch on our planet, precariously tilting on the curve of the earth.
 We dig our roots into the soil, our foundations into the rock.
 For generations we live in our landscapes, building, farming and creating our places.
 I am fascinated by our presence in the landscape.

-After that I'm going to have a stand at the Clumber Park Festival of Food and Drink
+I'm going to have a stand at the Clumber Park Festival of Food and Drink

 on 20th and 21st September, with some lovely tiles, prints and Christmas cards (never too early!).